 To have success you’re also going to need the right tools to help you get the job done.
 Now these aren’t just any tools but the ones that will help you get on the right track fast.

 So if you’re someone who’s just launching their side business these are a few things you may want to consider as you’re getting up and running.

-First you’re going to need a website.
-For most people this makes sense because your side business is going to be an entirely online based business.
-However for some of you it may not be or your side business may be bases on an existing platform.
+First, you’re going to need a website.
+For most people, this makes sense because your side business is going to be an entirely online-based business.
+However, for some of you, it may not be or your side business may be based on an existing platform.

-For example, if you have an Amazon FBA business your likely selling products entirely through Amazon.
+For example, if you have an Amazon FBA business you are likely selling products entirely through Amazon.
 But if you have a website it would allow you to have a place to sell your products as well.

 - Hosting – First you’ll need a hosting plan.
 This gives you a place to store your everything from the content you create, pictures, and even the products or services you sell.
 For hosting I recommend Bluehost and you can check them out here (affiliate).